 - Roxanne BrunstingXRoxanne Brunsting

-When Roxie is not in the classroom, she can be found playing or coaching volleyball.
-She also loves to travel, practicar el Espanol, read, train for Netflix marathons, and take advantage of the outdoors in beautiful, sunny San Diego!
+Roxie is a Chula Vista native and loves working down the street from the house she lived in as a teenager.
+When Roxie is not in the classroom, she can be found playing volleyball or with her nose in a book.
+She also loves to travel, practicar el Espanol, and take advantage of the outdoors in beautiful, sunny San Diego!

 - Juzette Cebreros